Hasso Plattner Foundation

 Social & Conservation

-To preserve our planet for future generations, the Foundation supports environmental conservation and educational projects through the Sabine Plattner African Charities (SPAC), among others:
+To preserve our planet for future generations, the Foundation supports environmental conservation and educational projects through the Sabine Plattner African Charities (SPAC) and Embark in Knowledge, among others:

 - SPAC is a non-profit organization which combines education and scientific research for a sustainable approach to conservation.
 It focuses on the protection of nature through education and community engagement.
 With its various projects running from preschool to tertiary levels, SPAC’s footprint covers several countries across Africa with particular focus on the rainforests in the Congo-basin.
 The organization’s flagship projects are Early Childhood Development, EduConservation, and the Conservation and Research Program